DataResearchLabs/my_test_case_manager/README.md

 <img src="img/img_03_warning_on_first_open.png" width="996">
 <br>

-#### Entering Project Properties
+#### Setup Project Properties
+Get started by opening the "my_test_case_manager.xlsm" file, then do the following actions where the numbers in the list below match to the numbered blue dots in the screenshot to the right.<br>
 <img align="right" src="img/img_02_enter_project_properties.png" width="524">
-Get started by opening the "my_test_case_manager.xlsm" file, then do the following actions where the numbers in the list below match to the blue unmbered dots in the screenshot to the right.<br>
 1. Click the Properties tab, if not already opened<br>
 2. Then, type in your company name, for the report output<br>
 3. Then, type in the project or team name<br>